TuxInvader/Puppet-Brocade-vTM/brocadevtm/README.md

 version 3.3, but if you wish to make use of newer API calls or features then you can regenerate your manifests using this tool.

+Usage:

+	./bin/genManifests -h <vTM Host> -v <API Version> -U <User> -P <Pass> -d <debug level>

 The tool generates manifests by walking the API.
-Any types it finds (eg Virtual Servers, Pools, Monitors) get defined types created so that you can deploy instances of those types.
+Any types it finds (eg Virtual Servers, Pools, Monitors) get defined types createdi, so that you can deploy instances of those types.
 Any configuration it finds will be used to generate Classes.
-For example the Default Monitors are created as classes, so you can simply "include brocadevtm::moinitors_simple_http".
+For example the Default Monitors are created as classes, so you can simply `include brocadevtm::moinitors_simple_http`.

-This has a nice side affect in that it can also generate classes for any default configuration that you want included.
+This has the nice side affect that it can also generate classes for any default configuration that you want included.
 For example, you could have a custom class for your FLA key created by simply uploading the FLA key prior to running genManifests.
-Then you would just "include brocadevtm::licenses_myfla"

-	./bin/genManifests -h <vTM Host> -v <API Version> -U <User> -P <Pass> -d <debug level>

-## Tools (cleanup)

-Delete the files in manifests, templates, and files, and then copy in the initial configuration from the skel folder.

-	./bin/cleanup

-The initial configuration only contains init.pp, you will need to execute genManifests after running cleanup
+Then `include brocadevtm::licenses_myfla`